-Updates to Lowa Ticam II GTX
+Who should buy Lowa Ticam II GTX

 - The Ticam II GTX is now equipped with a Vibram Apptrail that makes use of the XS Trek compound.
 It has aggressive lugs that promote and enhance traction on a variety of terrain.

-- The Climate Control Footbed, DuraPU with the SPS (Supination Pronation Support) system and a hard stabilizer are the midsole's components.
+- The Climate Control Footbed, DuraPU with the SPS (Supination Pronation Support) system, and a hard stabilizer are the midsole's components.
 Together, they maintain a supportive and a natural stride

 The pronounced treads on the Vibram Apptrail ensure that there is increased contact with the ground.
 The 90-degree lugs on the forefoot and heel further enhance grip and braking ability.
 Its self-cleaning grooves ensure that mud and dirt are not trapped in the outsole as it can weaken the boot's traction.

 This backpacking boot from Lowa features the DuraPU midsole reinforced with the Supination Pronation Support (SPS) system.
-This is one of Lowa’s signature components which delivers shock absorption, long-lasting comfort and rebound.
+This is one of Lowa’s signature components which delivers shock absorption, long-lasting comfort, and rebound.
 The SPS system, another Lowa exclusive, is the placement of TPU inserts in the softer PU mold.
 It permits the Ticam II GTX to promote proper gait, thus preventing supination and overpronation which can cause discomfort on long-distance journeys.

 With a Climate Control Footbed, the inside environment is kept fresh and dry.
 It has a breathable top layer and a foam that conforms to the shape of the user’s foot.
 Furthermore, this works with the Climate Control System of Lowa, which manages moisture inside the boots.
 This feature makes use of perforations on the boots’ upper that allows it to breathe.
 It permits moisture inside the pair to evaporate while walking.